lcouper/MosquitoThermalSelection/Sequence_Analysis/DownstreamAnalysis_Plink/README.md

 Note: since the phenotype here is treatment (i.e., being in the control vs heat-selected group), GCTA considers this a case-control analysis
 ```
 gcta64 --grm pruneddata --pheno treat.txt --reml --out pruneddata --thread-num 12

+OR
+gcta64 --grm pruneddata --pheno treat.txt --extract test.snplist --reml --out pruneddata2 --thread-num 12 --prevalence 0.3
+# specificying prevalence of dying as larvae, in general (update this based on mortality rates observed in experiment)
 ```